angeldollface/mandy/README.markdown

 Mandy has her own GitHub action to deploy your Mandy-powered site on GitHub Pages.
 You can find out more about that [here](https://github.com/angeldollface/mandy-github-action).

+## CHANGELOG :black_nib:

+There is a detailed log of current features, past ones, and future ones [here](https://angeldollface.art/mandys-house/content/releases/).

 ## HELP AND COMMUNITY :people_hugging:

 - [Discord Server](https://discord.gg/VR7eZFrf)